 The changing of the leaves in Northern Arizona is beautiful and not to be missed.
 During late October and through November we have a window to view the leaves as they change to beautiful shades of red, orange, and yellow.
 PJE offers trips to a number of different locations.

-This mile-long lava tube cave was formed roughly 700,000 years ago by molten rock that erupted from a volcanic vent in nearby Hart Prairie.
+Come along with Private Jeep Excursions and explore a Lava River Cave 300 feet under the ground in Flagstaff, Arizona.
+This almost mile-long lava tube cave was formed roughly 700,000 years ago by molten rock that erupted from a volcanic vent in nearby Hart Prairie.
 The top, sides and bottom of the flow cooled and solidified first, after which the insides of the lava river continued to flow creating the present cave.